readthedocs/readthedocs.org/docs/user/reference/analytics.rst

 Traffic Analytics
 -----------------

-Read the Docs aggregates simple statistics about visits to your documentation.
+Read the Docs aggregates statistics about visits to your documentation.
+This is mainly information about how often pages are viewed, and which return a `404 Not Found` error code.

 Traffic Analytics lets you see *which* documents your users are reading.
 This allows you to understand how your documentation is being used,